Johnrev16/Evo-Scheduling/README.md

 # RUNNING THE PROGRAM

-8. On MacOS and Windows, type "javac Main.java" to compile the .java into a .class 8a.
-Then, type "java Main" This should prompt you to choose the .csv file.
+1. On MacOS and Windows, type "javac Main.java" to compile the .java into a .class
+2. Then, type "java Main" This should prompt you to choose the .csv file.
 Type that file name.
-8b.
-This should prompt a second question to choose which algorithm to run.
+3. This should prompt a second question to choose which algorithm to run.
 Type "1".
-8c.
-If algorithm 1 does not INITIALLY provide a valid assignment, re-run step 8a - 8b with the first algorithm at least THREE TIMES.
-If that still does not work, type "2" to run the second algorithm.
+4. If algorithm 1 does not INITIALLY provide a valid assignment, re-run step 2-3 with the first algorithm at least THREE TIMES.
+I
+5. If that still does not work, type "2" to run the second algorithm.
-8d.
-If neither algorithm works, good luck! (do it by handdd)
+6. If neither algorithm works, good luck! (do it by handdd)

 If a valid assignment has been created, feel free to share this draft schedule to the choreographers and change any times that would fit best.